-These machines use the latest tunnelling technology and are custom designed and built to suit ground conditions in Melbourne’s west.
+Tunnel boring machines (TBM) use the latest tunnelling technology and are custom designed and built to suit ground conditions in Melbourne’s west.

-The TBMs will operate like moving underground factories, using their giant cutting heads to burrow through soil and rock under Melbourne’s west while progressively installing a watertight concrete lining behind them to create the new tunnels.
+TBMs operate like moving underground factories, using their giant cutting heads to burrow through soil and rock.
+The two TBMs on the West Gate Tunnel Project, named Bella and Vida, will burrow under Melbourne’s west while progressively installing a watertight concrete lining behind them to create the new tunnels.

 Tunnelling tradition dictates a TBM cannot start work until it has been given a female name, a sign of good luck for the project ahead – a tradition dating back to the 1500s when miners and military engineers working with explosives, for underground excavation, prayed to Saint Barbara for protection.